Costly Multidimensional Screening: Omitted Proofs

-Recall that we want to show the optimal value of \eqref{eq:1d} equals to $V(\Theta, \mu)$.
+\paragraph{Completion of the Proof of \Cref{thm:dbind}.} Recall that we want to show the optimal value of \eqref{eq:1d} equals $V(\Theta, \mu)$.
 We first show it for Lipschitz continuous $v$, and then extend it to all continuous $v$.
 Without loss, we assume $0 \in \Theta \subseteq [0, 1]$.
 Suppose for contradiction that there exist some $(\hat{x}, \hat{t})$ feasible for \eqref{eq:1d} and some $\epsilon > 0$ such that

 Let $\bar{S} = 3\max_{x,\theta} |u(x,\theta)| + 3\max_{x,\theta}|v(x,\theta)|$.
 By Lusin's theorem (see e.g. \citealt{Aliprantis2006}, Theorem 12.8), there exists a compact set $\tilde{\Theta} \subseteq \Theta$ such that $\hat{x}, \hat{t}$ are continuous on $\tilde{\Theta}$ and $\alpha := \mu(\Theta \backslash \tilde{\Theta}) < \epsilon/(3\bar{S}) $.
 Since $\tilde{\Theta}$ is compact, $\underline{\tilde{\Theta}} := \min\{\tilde{\Theta}\}$ is attained.
 If $\underline{\tilde{\Theta}} > 0$, we augment $\tilde{\Theta}$ by adding $\theta = 0$.
 Since $\{0\}$ is a singleton disjoint from the compact set $\tilde{\Theta}$, we have $\hat{x}, \hat{t}$ continuous on the augmented set as well.
 Since $(\hat{x}, \hat{t})$ is IR, $\hat{t}(\theta) \leq \max_{x,\theta} |u(x,\theta)|$, and hence